healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 **1\.
 Do countertop ice makers keep ice frozen?**

+Typically, more affordable portable ice makers do not have a refrigerated compartment.
+They can maintain ice to varying degrees of quality for up to 8 hours.
+Over time, ice will melt back into the water reservoir below the basket.

 **2\.
 Can I leave my countertop ice maker on all the time?**

+Yes, you can.
+Eventually, ice will melt and if it drops away from the ‘Ice Full’ sensor, ice production will resume.
+Some countertop ice makers, especially for nugget ice, have a refrigerated compartment to preserve ice quality.

 **3\.
 What to look for when buying an ice maker?**

+First, decide whether you need bullet ice, nugget ice, or ice cubes.
+Portable bullet and cube ice makers are the cheapest and use a built-in water reservoir.
+Nugget ice makers often need a water line connection, but some are portable.
+Ice making capacity per hour is a good quality indicator as are good lid joinings and clear visibility into the machine.

 **4\.
 What is the best type of ice maker?**

+It depends on what kind of ice you prefer, how much ice you need per hour, and your budget spend.
+Generally, ice makers with a refrigerated ice compartment are more convenient.
+Ice makers with a water line inlet like typical nugget ice makers produce more ice per hour than cheaper portable ones.

 **5\.
 What is the difference between an ice maker and an ice machine?**

+Largely it is a question of semantics.
+However, an ice maker usually refers to an ice making mechanism in a refrigerator.
+Ice machines tend to be stand alone appliances, sometimes quite large or even built into a kitchen cabinet.
+Small, countertop or portable machines are often referred to as ice makers.